canonical/microceph/docs/index.rst

 Project and community
 ---------------------

 MicroCeph is a member of the Ubuntu family.
-It's an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.
+It's an open-source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.